richo/zephyros/README.md

 For your convenience, [underscore.js](http://underscorejs.org/) 1.4.4 is loaded beforehand.

+#### Modular Configs

+You can `require()` other files.

 #### Auto-Reload Configs

 When you enable this feature via the menu, Zephyros will reload your config file it changes.

+#### Using Other Langauges

+Optionally, you can tell Zephyros to preprocess your config file with any command line utility.
+This lets you use any [altjs.org](http://altjs.org/) languages, such as from [this guy's list](https://github.com/jashkenas/coffee-script/wiki/List-of-languages-that-compile-to-JS)).

 #### Config Caveats